osome-iu/osometweet/README.md

 # Introduction

-The OSoMeTweet project intends to provide a set of tools to help the researchers work with the V2 API of Twitter.
+The OSoMeTweet project intends to provide a set of tools to help researchers work with the V2 API of Twitter.
 The Wiki will work as an unofficial archive of knowledge people gather through the process.

 # Contents